datarisk-io/mlops_codex/docs/source/index.rst

 -----------------

 Gives an overview of all objects, functions and methods.
-All classes and functions exposed in neomaril_codex.* namespace are public.
+All classes and functions exposed in mlops_codex.* namespace are public.

 .. toctree::
    :maxdepth: 4
    :caption: Docs:

-   neomaril_codex
+   mlops_codex

 Development Version